thomasnield/katacoda-scenarios/oreilly-probability-from-scratch-03-bayes-theorem/bayes_theorem.md

 Merging data from various sources, you believe that 19% of the population plays violent video games.

 We now have three pieces of information needed to flip our conditional probability.
-We can now convert our probability a person has *played violent video games given they are homicidal* to the probability a person is *homicidal given they have played violent video games.
+We can now convert our probability *a person has played violent video games given they are homicidal* to the probability a person is *homicidal given they have played violent video games*.

 First let's work out the match by hand: